lavinia roberts

 Three generations of women, Ruth, her college age daughter, Beth, and Ann, her bitter mother, struggle through economic uncertainly in a small Kansas town.
 After tragedy hits the family, the three women learn that they are stronger together than they ever were apart.

-The Los Angeles Women’s Theatre Project, Ready for Our Close Up, Hollywood, CA, Aug.
+The Los Angeles Women’s Theatre Project, Ready for Our Close Up, (Reading) Hollywood, CA – Aug.
 2011

-Lawrence Community Theatre, Staged Reading, New Plays Contest, Lawrence, KS, Aug.
+Lawrence Community Theatre, Staged Reading, New Plays Contest, (Staged Reading) Lawrence, KS – Aug.
 2012

 ONE ACTS